peterrosell/rpi-nano-httpd/README.md

 # rpi-nano-httpd

-A nano sized web server packed into a Docker Nano Container
+A nano sized web server packed into a Docker Nano Container.
+Without any payload at all.
+Payload is instead volume mounted into the container.

 ## Step 1: Compile the assembly source code